Shaf8808/PP4-news-site/TESTING.md

 ## User story testing
-Below are the most crucial features of my site that had to be implemented in order for it to meet the essential project criteria laid out in the guidelines.
+Below are the most crucial features of my site that had to be implemented for it to meet the essential project criteria laid out in the guidelines.
 For the full exhaustive list of user stories, please refer to my project board [here](https://github.com/users/Shaf8808/projects/4).
 Additionally, every single individual feature that I created for my site has been thoroughly tested which can be seen in the [Manual Testing](#manual-testing) section below.

-#### User story: Account registration
+#### User story: Account Registration

-*As a site user I can register to the gaming news site so that I can login and comment on stories and reviews as well as like them*
+*As a site user I can register to the gaming news site so that I can log in and comment on stories and reviews as well as like them*

 <img src="./docs/readme_images/navbar-no-user.jpg">

 The option to register and login is always visible to the user as it is viewable on the navigation bar displayed at the top of every page

-If they click the register link at the top, the sign up page taken from the django framework is displayed which can be seen below:
+If they click the register link at the top, the sign-up page taken from the Django framework is displayed which can be seen below:

 <img src="./docs/readme_images/register-page.jpg">